opensafely/documentation/docs/copiloting-service.md

 ## Where can I find out more?

+You can read about the experience of one of our previous pilots, Rachel Seeley from PrescQIPP CIC, in [this blog post](https://www.bennett.ox.ac.uk/blog/2023/01/conducting-research-using-opensafely-my-experience-of-the-co-pilot-service/).

 You can read more about how external projects are run on our [Policies for Researchers page](https://www.opensafely.org/policies-for-researchers/#acknowledgment-and-data-sharing--publication-policy).
 Alternatively, send us an email at [team@opensafely.org](mailto:team@opensafely.org) to start a conversation!